Life with the Lyons: Cast

+Following Barbara's marriage to Russell Turner, he began a recurring role as her husband Russell.
+Hugh Morton recurred throughout the series as Ben's boss.

 Films

 Two feature films both directed by Val Guest were made with the cast of the series between the radio and television versions.
 The Lyons' contract called for them to receive a percentage of the film's profits.